Moha-Alqa/seg4105_playground/tut06/MeetingNotesOfPitches.md

 ### Moha's Pitch
 Questions to Ask at the Betting Table
 Does the problem matter?: Evaluate the importance of the problem you're solving.
-- Yes
+- Yes as it gives customers an easier layout to identify their favorite weed stores
+- Yes as it allows shops to build a better and more obvious relationship with their customers
+- Yes as it allows us to track the best performing stores which can help with testing and pivoting

 Is the appetite right?: Make sure the time frame for solving the problem is reasonable.
 - Can be done in 6 weeks
-- Not many new technologies needed, we know all the tools to create the new shop layout
+- Not many new technologies needed.
+- We know and have all the tools needed to create the new shop layout.

 Is the solution attractive?: Evaluate the proposed solution's impact and feasibility.